Piece of Mind: Release and reception

 Preceded by the single "Flight of Icarus" on 28 April, Piece of Mind was released on 16 May 1983.
 It peaked at No. 3 in the UK and spent eighteen weeks on the chart.

 In North America, the album became the band's highest charting thus far, peaking at No.14 in the Billboard 200.
 By July, Piece of Mind was certified gold by the RIAA, rising up to platinum status in 1986.
 In 1995, the album achieved platinum status in the UK.

-In 1983, Kerrang! published a poll of the greatest metal albums of all time, with Piece of Mind ranking No.1 and The Number of the Beast at No.2.
-Reviews were mostly positive, with Sputnikmusic hailing it "easily an album that belongs in your collection" (although they argue that "the likes of Powerslave [1984], Somewhere in Time [1986], and Brave New World [2000] would overtake it").
+Retrospective reviews were mostly positive, with Sputnikmusic hailing it "easily an album that belongs in your collection" (although they argue that "the likes of Powerslave [1984], Somewhere in Time [1986], and Brave New World [2000] would overtake it").

 AllMusic described it as "essential for anyone with even the most basic interest in heavy metal", although "the second half dips a bit from the first".
 In a mixed review from Rolling Stone, "Both Piece of Mind and Powerslave proceed in kind, albeit with diminished melodic interest..."
+A reviewer from Ultimate Guitar added "Not Maiden's best, but certainly not their worst.
+A hearty addition to the collection of any metal fan.
+As usual Maiden serves up another classic of epic proportions."

+German reviewer Metal.de stated "Piece of Mind" is another highlight in Iron Maiden's discography.
+The hit factor remains incredibly high—so much so that it is easy to overlook the fact that the album stumbles slightly in the home stretch."

+In 1983, Kerrang! published a poll of the greatest metal albums of all time, with Piece of Mind ranking No.1 and The Number of the Beast at No.2.

 It was ranked No. 21 on IGN's list of the top 25 metal albums in 2007.
+In 2013 Loudwire dubbed it the third best metal album of 1983.